AusClimateService/npcp/reports/phase1/phase1_report.md

 with plots showing results for all grid points added for a representative RCM/GCM as required.

+> TODO: Provide information on where to find plots that weren't included in this report
+> (e.g. supplementary information or the notebooks on GitHub).

 <p align="center">
     <img src="figures/hist_summary.png">
     <br>